javierjulio/textarea-autosize/README.md

 wrapper.update()
 ```

-### Clean Up
+### Cleaning Up

-Calling the `destroy` method will remove the event handler and element reference.
+Calling the `destroy` method will remove the event handler and release the element reference.

 ```js
 wrapper.destroy()